 A quiet, grounding space where you can slow down, feel what is happening inside of you, and bring awareness to the unconscious patterns, beliefs, and emotions shaping your life.

-→ Click here for more information2.
-Tantra massage
+→ Click here for more information3.
+Tantra massage (only at our place)

 A respectful form of touch that helps you feel, soften, and reconnect with your body.
 The body remembers what the mind has forgotten.
 Through presence and breath, blocked energy begins to move again, allowing release, openness, and renewed vitality.